shubhm-gupta/Sorting-Algorithms/README.md

 - Insertion sort
 - Merge sort
-- In-place quicksort (any random item or the first or the last item of your input can be pivot).
+- In-place quicksort (any random item or the first or the last item of input can be pivot).
 - Modified quicksort
     - a.
 Use median-of-three as pivot.
     - b.
 For small subproblem size (≤10), using insertion sort.